 As the entrepreneurs of the church world, we church planters tend to have strong opinions on the kind of church we want.
 So once we get the idea of the future church in our heads, we go after it.
-We raise money, find the venues and organize the team to get to the goal that (we hope) was given to us by God.
+In planting a church we raise money, find the venues and organize the team to get to the goal that (we hope) was given to us by God.

 While this goal-oriented nature can be a huge blessing in the life of the planter, it can also be his demise if his goals aren’t good.
 I’ve had the privilege to train, equip and coach a lot of godly planters with godly goals.
 I’ve also seen a few whose goals were suspect.
 So how do you know if your goals are godly?
-Try answering these four questions:
+Before planting a church, try answering these four questions:

 1. Why Are You Planting This Church?

 If I had a dollar for every guy I’ve met who had a bad answer for this question, I’d be able to buy myself at least two Ed Stetzer books.
 “There’s nothing like this church in my town,” or, “There’s no Reformed (or charismatic, or missional, or whatever your thing is) church around here,” are bad answers.
 Also unacceptable are, “I’m ready to be the boss,” “I’ve got a great vision for how church could be done better,” or my personal favorite, “I’m not really sure what else to do.”

 The only correct answer to this question sounds something like, “Jesus has commanded me to go make disciples.
 Planting a church seems like the way God wants me to do that.”
 If you’re not doing this to form and fashion followers of Christ, you’re not doing it for a good reason.